Skip to main content Skip to secondary navigation

 What This Means for You

-• You are a business traveler in Kenya or Ghana.
+• You are a business traveler in Kenya.

 • Your travel relates to Seed.